Apply to Work at the Writing Center

-Applicants should be welcoming and encouraging, responsible, organized, and community-minded.
-They should have strong attention to detail, be quick to ask clarifying questions, possess good time-management and task prioritization skills, and take pride in their work and the work of the Writing Center and the QuaSR communities.
-The receptionist will be working with people in person, on the telephone, and on computers.
-They will need to possess excellent communication skills!
+Applicants should be welcoming, encouraging, responsible, and community-minded.
+They should have strong attention to detail, be quick to ask clarifying questions, possess good time management and task prioritization skills, and take pride in their unique abilities as they relate to the work of the Writing Center.

 How to Apply

 Taking Cultivating Voice does not guarantee employment at the Writing Center.
-At the end of the class, interested students interview for a 2-credit internship the following Fall, Cultivating Voice II.
+At the end of the class, interested students interview for a paid internship the following Fall.
 After the internship, intern tutors interview again for permanent positions.
 Please see the Cultivating Voice page for instructions and an application for the class.

 Hours and Pay

 During their first quarter, new tutors may work a minimum of 8 and a maximum of 14 hours per week.
-After that, tutors can work up to 19 hours per week.
-Tutors earn $11.50 an hour.
+After that, tutors may work between 8 and 19 hours per week, depending on our budget.

 - Winter quarter of this academic year: